 T(rans invokes the file transfer utility FTP.
 FTP transfers files from the Monitor to the OS and from OS files to other OS files.
 Give FTP the source file name using either the UCSD file name syntax or the OS file name syntax, depending on the file, and the destination file name using the OS syntax.
+The file types and the file name syntax is described below.
 If a file with the destination file name already exists, FTP asks you for confirmation before writing over the old file.
 Once the transfer is complete, FTP asks for the next file to transfer.
-Type <cr>
+Type $\langle cr \rangle$ to exit.